gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/buildui.md

 ### Buttons

 Whenever possible, GWT defers to a browser's native user interface elements.
-For instance, a Button widget becomes a true HTML &lt;button&gt; rather than a synthetic button-like widget that's built, for example, from a &lt;div&gt;.
+For instance, a Button widget becomes a true HTML `<button>` rather than a synthetic button-like widget that's built, for example, from a `<div>`.
 This means that GWT buttons render as designed by the browser and client operating system.
 The benefit of using native browser controls is that they are fast, accessible, and most familiar to users.
 Also, they can be styled with CSS.

 ### Input Box